Lurkars/esp-ena/README.md

 ## Structure

 The project is divided in different files
+* *ena-beacon* handles scanned data by storing temporary beacons, check for threshold and store beacons permanently
 * *ena-crypto* covers cryptography part (key creation, encryption etc.)
-* *ena-storage* storage part to store own TEKs and detections
+* *ena-storage* storage part to store own TEKs and beacons
-* *ena-detection* handles scanned data by storing temporary detections, check for threshold and store full detections
-* *ena-bluetooth-scan* BLE scans for detecting other tokens
+* *ena-bluetooth-scan* BLE scans for detecting other beacons
-* *ena-bluetooth-advertise* BLE advertising to send own tokens
+* *ena-bluetooth-advertise* BLE advertising to send own beacons
 * *ena* run all together and timing for scanning and advertising
 * *main* start and run main program